ojuuji/rb.db/docs/readme.md

 Releases are created automatically once a day, but only if there were actual changes since the last release.

 Retention policy:

-- git tag [`latest`]({{ site.github.repository_url }}/releases/tag/latest) is always recreated when releasing new version, so the latest version link is permanent
+- git tag [`latest`]({{ site.github.repository_url }}/releases/tag/latest) is always recreated when releasing new version, so the [latest version]({{ site.github.releases_url }}/download/latest/rb.db.xz) link is permanent
 - git tag `latest-v<N>`, where `<N>` is the latest schema version, is also always recreated, and similar tags for older schemas are retained.
 The rationale is described in [`schema_version`](#schema_version) section
 - the last 10 releases are retained unconditionally
 - for older releases is retained the latest release of the month

 # Database Schema

-For Rebrickable tables the main rule is to import them as-is, without adding/removing/modifying any table/column names or data (except for the purpose of data types conversion).
-Schema only enforces several constraints to ensure the database integrity and the relevance of this documentation:
+For Rebrickable tables the main rule is to import them as-is, without adding/removing/modifying any table/column names or data except for the purpose of data types conversion, as described further in this topic.
+Schema also enforces several constraints to ensure the database integrity and the relevance of this documentation:

 - foreign key constraints for all columns which reference other tables
 - value constraints (from `NOT NULL` to more specific whenever possible)
 - [`set_nums`](#set_nums) table to satisfy foreign key constraint for [`inventories.set_num`](#inventories)
 - rigid typing via SQLite [STRICT tables](https://www.sqlite.org/stricttables.html)

 CSV format, in which original Rebrickable tables are provided, cannot include types information for the stored data.
 Therefore column data types, used by the schema, are determined basing on the column content and SQLite3 specifics:

 - use only `INTEGER` and `TEXT` to avoid possible confusion, as the data types like `VARCHAR(N)` do not really imply any constraints in SQLite ([docs](https://www.sqlite.org/datatype3.html)).
 Rigid typing allows only a few data types, so this was (fortunately) not much of a choice
 - use `INTEGER` values `0` and `1` for boolean columns.
 Original tables store words `True`/`False` (or, before 14-Nov-2024, single `t`/`f` characters), but in context of the schema `0`/`1` are more appropriate as they allow to use natural conditions like `WHERE is_trans`/`WHERE NOT is_trans`
 - use `INTEGER` for columns containing id, year, quantity.
 The rest of columns are clearly text so it was not a hard guess